abobija/esp-discord/README.md

 ## Description

 Library (component) for making Discord Bots on the ESP32, packaged as [ESP-IDF](https://github.com/espressif/esp-idf) component.
-Supporting IDF version `^4.1`.

 ## Installation